 Evaluation Schedule

 Table 4 below provides the schedule for key deliverables and data transfer activities.
 If needed, we will adjust the schedule as evaluation activities progress.
-We plan to conduct process evaluation activities early in the program year and report results to ComEd as valuable information becomes available.
+We plan to conduct process evaluation activities early in the program year and report results to ComEd and the gas utilities as valuable information becomes available.

 Table 4.
 Schedule – Key Deadlines